Security researchers from F-Secure have managed to locate an interesting Android hack tool identified as HackTool:Android/UsbCleaver.A,

 Facebook just published a data breach notification on its security blog.

-You might not immediately notice that from the title of the article, which announces itself as an "Important Message from Facebook's White Hat Program."
+You might not immediately notice that from the title of the article,

 The cloud (bad pun intended) is that Facebook's systems made the fault possible in the first place.